 Our rationale and curriculum aims have been created by everyone for everyone.

-We empower all of our children to embrace learning, achieve their personal best and build their emotional, social and physical well-being through a creative curriculum for excellence.
+It is our vision that at BSJS we empower all of our children to embrace learning, achieve their full potential and build their emotional, social and physical well-being through a creative curriculum for excellence.

 Our inclusive curriculum aims to be ambitious and challenging for all children in school, created with a carefully sequenced and progressive programme of study across all subjects.

 Implementation: How are we going to achieve it?

 Impact: How will we know our curriculum is successful?

 We aim for our children to: